No products in the cart.

 Buying on Amazon

 Amazon is now one of the biggest retailers in the world, but still a great many of its products are sold by 3rd parties through the Amazon website.
-Now Amazon are good at being there when you need help, but it all takes time.
+Now Amazon is good at being there when you need help, but it all takes time.
 It’s also difficult if you need to contact them more than once, as you will never get the same person twice.
 You may often have to repeat yourself if the notes on the original call aren’t great.
 They’re also not always the cheapest, by the way.
 Often, smaller retailers with fewer overheads will beat Amazon on price.
 Partly because 3rd party sellers will add some of the Amazon commission they have to pay, onto the advertised price.